 Purpose: We sought to identify clinical and demographic characteristics associated with treatment response and satisfaction in women undergoing onabotulinumtoxinA and sacral neuromodulation therapies.

-MATERIAL AND METHODS: Data were analyzed from the Refractory Overactive Bladder: Sacral Neuromodulation vs Botulinum Toxin Assessment trial.
-Baseline participant characteristics and clinical variables associated with two definitions of treatment response: 1) reduction in mean daily urgency incontinence episodes over 6 months 2) ≥50% decrease in urgency incontinence episodes across 6 months were identified.
-The Overactive Bladder Satisfaction of Treatment questionnaire assessed satisfaction.
+Materials and Methods: We analyzed data from the ROSETTA (Refractory Overactive Bladder: Sacral NEuromodulation versus BoTulinum Toxin Assessment) trial.
+Baseline participant characteristics and clinical variables were associated with 2 definitions of treatment response, including 1) a reduction in mean daily urgency incontinence episodes during 6 months and 2) a 50% or greater decrease in urgency incontinence episodes across 6 months.
+The OAB-S (Overactive Bladder-Satisfaction) questionnaire was used to assess satisfaction.

-CONCLUSION: Older women with multiple comorbidities and decreased functional and health-related QOL had reduced treatment response and satisfaction with onabotulinumtoxinA compared to sacral neuromodulation for refractory urgency incontinence.
+Conclusions: Older women with multiple comorbidities, and decreased functional and health related quality of life had decreased treatment response and satisfaction with onabotulinumtoxinA compared to sacral neuromodulation for refractory urgency incontinence.